FAQs for Campers at Boys Summer Camp

 If you’d rather have girls and boys at camp at the same time, we do offer a separate time for a blended camp session.
 Even though there’s much research to show the benefits of single sex environments on a child’s confidence, self esteem, social, and personal development, sometimes you want to have a camp environment that helps apply a full range of social skills (including dealing with girls) to real life situations.
 Kupugani’s blended session offers the best of both worlds.
 We aim to provide the same safe and supportive environment in a setting with girls and boys both present.

 Our campers come from all over the country and the world!
-They have come from as far as Japan, China, Liberia, Russia, Ukraine, Jordan, Germany, Spain, and Anguilla, with others joining them from the Virgin Islands, California, New Mexico, Texas, Florida, Utah, Tennessee, Georgia, Louisiana, Kansas, Missouri and Wisconsin, in addition to campers from all over Illinois.
+Campers have come from as far as Japan, China, Liberia, Russia, Ukraine, Saudi Arabia, Jordan, Germany, Portugal, Spain, United Kingdom, Anguilla, and Mexico, with others joining them from the Virgin Islands, California, Washington State, New Mexico, Texas, Florida, Louisiana, Tennessee, Georgia, Alabama, Utah, New York, the District of Columbia, Kansas, Missouri, Indiana and Wisconsin, in addition to kids from right here in Illinois.
 Our campers’ ethnic backgrounds are a nice mix too–including Caucasian, African-American, Bi-racial, Hispanic/Latina, Asian, South Asian, Middle Eastern, and Native American; our young people embrace identities from everywhere!

 - The most important thing I learned at camp was there are still good people in this world. – G.D.